The Macro Outlook for w/c 18 September 2023

 Outlook for the week ahead

-QT: Approx $29.8bn in ST Bills, Notes, and Bonds will mature on the Fed balance sheet this week and will be reinvested.
-Approx $43.5bn in Notes and Bonds will mature on the Fed balance sheet (30 Apr) and will be redeemed.
+QT this week: Approx $2.7bn in ST Bills will mature on the Fed balance sheet this week and will be reinvested.
+Approx $2.7bn in ST Bills will mature on the Fed balance sheet this week and will be redeemed/roll-off the balance sheet.

 More detail (including a calendar of key data releases) is provided in the briefing document – download the pdf below: